 Although not common, wire bonding can be used to connect IC to other electronic devices or from one printed circuit board (PCB) to another.
 Wire bonding is generally considered to be the most cost-effective and flexible interconnection technology and is used to assemble most semiconductor packages.
 If the design is reasonable, wire bonding can be used at frequencies above 100 GHz.

-There are some new requirements on the surface of bonded pad and PCB itself for direct chip connection without shell on PCB.
-The best material for welding pad is pure gold metallization.
+There are some new requirements on the surface of the bonded pad and PCB itself for direct chip connection without the shell on the PCB.
+The best material for welding pads is pure gold metallization.
 Surface quality can be measured during wire bonding using an ultrasonic power process window.
 The results show that the surface and PCB have considerable influence on the ultrasonic and thermoacoustic bonding process.

 Gold wire bonding

 As a product family, the wire bonding wire is one of the key materials of semiconductor packaging.
 Its function is to realize the electrical connection between the semiconductor chip and pin and play the role of current import and export between the chip and the outside world.
 At present, the bonding wire is mainly composed of gold wire, copper wire, aluminum wire, silver wire, and precious/base metal composite wire.
 Aluminum wire and copper wire are mainly used in medium and low gear circuits, and precious metal wire accounts for more than 80% of the total medium and high products.

 1) Good bonding characteristics are related to the following factors,